RedBeardLab/aws-cors-proxy-twitter/README.md

 ## Authentication

-By default it will set the `Authotization` to the env variable: `AUTHORIZATION_TOKEN`.
+By default it will set the `Authorization` to the env variable: `AUTHORIZATION_TOKEN`.

 You should set the `AUTHORIZATION_TOKEN` to your token, that should looks somehow like this: `Bearer ...long string...`.

 Include both the `Bearer` and the whitespace just after the `Bearer` in the env variable.

 To get the token you can follow [this guide](https://developer.twitter.com/en/docs/basics/authentication/oauth-2-0/bearer-tokens) or even [this gist](https://gist.github.com/skaterdav85/be8b4cc9558b3b6ab6cbef23150debe2)

+## CORS

+The function set the header of the response `Access-Control-Allow-Origin` to the value of the environmental variable `ACCESS_CONTROL_ALLOW_ORIGIN`.

 ## Support and help